 How does Monero work?

 Much like many other popular cryptocurrencies, Monero relies upon a ‘proof-of-work’ structuring to underpin its network.
-Notably, developers which contribute to Monero have worked to keep mining of this asset profitable on GPUs.
+Notably, developers who contribute to Monero have worked to keep mining of this asset profitable on GPUs.
 While ASIC devices are required to be profitable on cryptocurrencies like Bitcoin, Monero regularly adapts its mining algorithms to dissuade their use.

-While use of Monero is much the same as most cryptocurrencies, it achieves its unmatched privacy in a unique manner.
+While the use of Monero is much the same as most cryptocurrencies, it achieves its unmatched privacy in a unique manner.